squirephp/squire/README.md

 ### Releasing a Model

 Squire models, their sources, and validation rules are all simply releasable in Composer packages.
 To see an example of this in action, check out the [`squirephp/countries`](https://github.com/squirephp/countries) and [`squirephp/countries-en`](https://github.com/squirephp/countries-en) packages.

+## Adding a localization

+If you wish to contribute to this package by adding a localization, feel free to make your own package(s) and take inspiration by the various sub-packages you can find in the organization repositories.

+Once you've made your repository, publish it via [Packagist](https://packagist.org) and add your package to the specific table of the given category submitting a PR!

 ## Upgrading from 2.x